jctrl/ami-setup-amazon/README.md

 	# reboot if needed
 	./post-install

-Populate any deployment credentials on the box
+Populate any per-client deployment credentials and tools on the box